 - Diet – A diet rich in fat and sugar will increase the body’s sebum production.
 Avoid eating processed food (biscuits and chips) and deep fried food (samosa, spring rolls, fried chicken, crisps, French fries).

-Types Of Scalp Acne
+Types Of Acne On Head

 - A pimple can be mild (small and vanishes quickly).
 There may be blackheads and whiteheads present as well.

 - Severe scalp acne is known as dissecting cellulitis and acne necrotica.
 They leave a blackened crust which then leads to a permanent scar.
-Nodules and cysts are often seen with severe scalp acne.
+Nodules and cysts are often seen with severe acne.
 They are embedded deep into the skin’s surface.
 You may experience heavy hair fall and small patches of baldness along with severe pain.